tmaquaponics/tmaquaponics.github.io/_posts/2025-02-10-filtration.md

 ### Introduction

 Filtration is one of the most important aspects of fishkeeping.
-In this article we will explore the nitrogen cycle, the different types of filters there is and setting up a filtration system for both a 20 gallons tank and a breeding project.
+In this article we will explore the nitrogen cycle, the different types of filters there is and setting up a filtration system for a 20 gallons tank.

 ### Overview